 Looking for family-friendly Christmas fun?
-Cities and towns across California host free Christmas Light Parades.
+Cities and towns across California host free Christmas boat, float and truck parades.
 Salinas, Los Altos, San Francisco, Fallbrook, Fortuna have made our list (and Santa’s)!
 Likewise, holiday lights shine bright in parades in Santa Barbara, Redding, Sonora, Belmont Shore (Long Beach) and Eureka.

 Salinas Holiday Parade of Lights

 The Salinas Holiday Parade of Lights steps off from Salinas High School December 1, 2019, at 6 p.m.
 To clarify, the parade is always the first Sunday after Thanksgiving Day.
 Arrive early with your chairs and blankets and pick just the right spot!
 See marching bands, holiday floats, drill teams and color guards.
 In addition, view dancers, antique cars, equestrians, walking groups and more.
 Santa and Mrs. Claus love Christmas light parades and make an appearance on a red fire truck.
 Pre-parade activities for children 12 and younger begin at 4 p.m.

 The Los Altos Festival of Lights Parade also comes to life the first Sunday after Thanksgiving at 6 p.m.
 As a result, costumed, lighted characters; high school marching bands; and colorful lighted floats fill the streets.
 The hour-long event concludes with the exciting arrival of Santa and his reindeer.
 Take a look at Bronner’s Bavarian Parade floats!

 Fisherman’s Wharf – One of the Christmas Light Parades on the Water!